 - The right to present the information of any qualified and competent witness who has direct, personal knowledge of the incident or conduct in question.
-Unless otherwise provided for and/or required by federal or state laws, the Accused may request the assistance of an Advisor who is a member of the College community.

 - The right to be absent from a hearing without excuse with the understanding that the case will be heard without the student present and a decision rendered based upon the evidence or information available.

 - The right to be presumed not responsible until the matter is adjudicated and a decision is reached.